Time to Plan for 2021

 I understand that sometimes it seems like IT professionals are crying wolf about security, but the truth is that cybercrime is real, and the old rules no longer apply.
 Hackers will always be one step ahead of the security industry because they have a vested interest in the payback.

-The technology the bad guys use is evolving with the same speed as business technology is evolving (if not even more rapidly).
+The technology the bad guys use is evolving at the same speed as business technology is evolving (if not even more rapidly).

 There’s a new baseline for must-have security measures.

-Beyond the normal patches and malware detection, organizations must deploy security tactics that include Multi-factor Authentication (MFA) and Threat Detection & Response (TDR).
+Beyond the normal patches and malware detection, organizations must deploy security tactics that include Multi-factor Authentication (MFA) and Endpoint Detection & Response (EDR).
 Without these advanced security tactics, cyber criminals will see your business much like a street criminal sees a car with unlocked doors.
 Let’s do our best to keep them locked out!

 Let’s make 2021 a great year!